glimpse-editor/glimpse-editor.github.io/content/about.md

 ## How does your release numbering work? {#how-does-your-release-numbering-work}
 Glimpse Image Editor 0.1.0 and 0.1.2 were based on the GNU Image Manipulation Program 2.10.12.
 These initial releases made minor cosmetic changes and helped us learn how to build and package the application.

-Glimpse Image Editor 0.2.0 is based on the GNU Image Manipulation Program 2.10.18, and it introduces additional plugins and functional changes.
+Glimpse Image Editor 0.2.0 and 0.2.2 is based on the GNU Image Manipulation Program 2.10.18, and it introduces additional plugins and functional changes.
 All 0.2.x releases will add our changes, back port useful functionality and update key dependencies on the same 2.10.18 base.

-We intend to continue providing "maintenance updates" with patches and updated dependencies for at least a year after each 0.x.0 release.
-We aim to produce one major release every six months.

 "Beta test" and "Stable" release versions always end in an even number.
 Odd numbered versions are "Unstable" builds created from our development branch.

-Glimpse Image Editor 1.0.0 is currently reserved for "Glimpse Redux".
-We view that as a backup plan in case the GNU Image Manipulation Program 3.0.x (with its totally different technology stack) is released before Glimpse NX is ready.

 Glimpse NX (the interface rewrite) will have its own version scheme.